woobinda/hosts-scanning/README.md

-Utilities for network hosts inventory and host ports scanning based on nmap library
+Utilities for network hosts inventory and host ports scanning based on nmap library.

+To install dependinces use console command:

+~$make install

 The utility is run from the console by commands: